Gulf Cooperation Council: GCC—Pakistan relations

+signed a preliminary deal on a free trade agreement.

+GCC and EU Summit meetings

+On 16 October 2024, the first GCC and the European Union summit was held in Brussels, Belgium.
+It was co-chaired by Charles Michel and the rotating GCC President Sheikh Tamim bin Hamad Al Thani, under the theme "Strategic Partnership for Peace and Prosperity".
+The Human Rights Watch requested the EU to take advantage of the first summit with Gulf leaders, and challenge the involvement of the UAE and other neighbouring states in the Sudan civil war.
+The EU director for HRW, Phillippe Dam said the union leaders should "publicly press" the UAE to stop arms supply to the RSF and push the militia to end the war.

 Related states

 Since the creation of the council in 1981 its membership has not expanded, with all members being Arab monarchies.

-Some GCC countries have land borders with Iraq, Jordan or Yemen, and sea borders with Iran, Egypt, Sudan, Eritrea or Somalia.
+Some GCC countries have land borders with Iraq, Jordan or Yemen, and sea borders with Iran, Pakistan, Egypt, Sudan, and Eritrea.

 Egypt

 Only the Sinai Peninsula of Egypt lies in the Arabian Peninsula.
 In 2011, Bahrain's Foreign Minister called for Egypt to be admitted as a member of the GCC.

 Iraq

-Iraq is the only Arab country bordering the Persian Gulf, in addition to lying in the arabian peninsula that is not a member of the GCC, despite the societal, political differences between Iraq and its neighboring Gulf states, in 2012, former Iraqi Defence Minister Saadoun Al-Dulaimi stated that Iraq wanted to join the GCC.
+Iraq, despite having territory in the Arabian Peninsula and bordering the Persian Gulf, is the only Arab country bordering the gulf that is not a member of the GCC.
+Despite the societal, political differences between Iraq and its neighboring Gulf states, in 2012, former Iraqi Defence Minister Saadoun al-Dulaimi stated that Iraq wanted to join the GCC.
 Kuwait supported Iraq joining the GCC, however no progress has been made.

 Iran

 At the December 2012 Manama summit, the GCC states called for an end to Iranian interference in their internal affairs.